5 Tips for Managing Your Freelance Side Hustle

 4. Create a separation between work and rest

 This could include working at a desk (and not your bed) or even doing your work in a separate space, such as a café.
+Resting your brain is so important – and it can help you avoid burnout.

 5. Use your spare time wisely

-You don’t need hours and hours to create quality work, it’s all about utilising the time you do have and learning to prioritise your tasks!
+Plan your day in advance or prioritise your tasks to make the most of your time.
+You don’t need hours and hours to create quality work.
+It’s all about properly utilising the time you have.

 Let me know all your thoughts in the comments below 🙂